Application: How to apply to study at ATS

 How does a Test or Exam work?

-- You must communicate all your Test and/or Exam dates with invigilator in advance.
+- You must communicate all your Test and/or Exam dates with your invigilator in advance.

 - On the day of the Test or Exam, you need to bring your own paper (blank answer sheets of 10-15 pages).